nadiamahg/codify/README.md

 Installation:

-`npm install` in both the main and the client directory.
+Run `npm install` in both the main and the client directory.

 To Start Server: